-- 45. General Financial Requirements.
-The State must comply with all general financial requirements set forth in section IX. - 46.
+- 59. General Financial Requirements.
+The state must comply with all general financial requirements set forth in section IX. - 60.
 Reporting Requirements Related to Budget Neutrality.
-The State must comply with all reporting requirements for monitoring budget neutrality set forth in section X. - 47.
+The state must comply with all reporting requirements for monitoring budget neutrality set forth in section X. - 61.
 Monthly Calls.
-CMS shall schedule monthly conference calls with the State.
+CMS shall schedule monthly conference calls with the state.
 The purpose of these calls is to discuss any significant actual or anticipated developments affecting the Demonstration.
-Areas to be addressed include, but are not limited to, MCO operations (such as contract amendments and rate certifications), health care delivery, the FHP-PAP program, enrollment, cost sharing, quality of care, access, family planning issues, benefits, audits, lawsuits, financial reporting and budget neutrality issues, MCO financial performance that is relevant to the Demonstration, progress on evaluations, State legislative developments, and any Demonstration amendments, concept papers, or State plan amendments the State is considering submitting.
-CMS shall update the State on any amendments or concept papers under review, as well as Federal policies and issues that may affect any aspect of the Demonstration.
-The State and CMS shall jointly develop the agenda for the calls. - 48.
+Areas to be addressed include, but are not limited to, MCO operations (such as contract amendments and rate certifications), transition and implementation activities, health care delivery, the FHP-PAP program, enrollment, cost sharing, quality of care, access, family planning issues, benefits, audits, lawsuits, financial reporting and budget neutrality issues, MCO financial performance that is relevant to the Demonstration, progress on evaluations, state legislative developments, services being added to the MMMC and/or MLTC plan benefit package pursuant to STC 30, and any Demonstration amendments, concept papers, or state plan amendments the state is considering submitting.
+CMS shall update the state on any amendments or concept papers under review, as well as federal policies and issues that may affect any aspect of the Demonstration.
+The state and CMS shall jointly develop the agenda for the calls. - 62.
 Quarterly Operational Reports.
-The State must submit progress reports in accordance with the guidelines in Attachment D no later than 60 days following the end of each quarter (December, March, and June of each demonstration year).
-The State may combine the quarterly report due for the quarter ending September with the annual report in STC 49.
-The intent of these reports is to present the State's analysis and the status of the various operational areas. - 49.
+The state must submit progress reports in accordance with the guidelines in Attachment D taking into consideration the requirements in STC 65, no later than 60 days following the end of each quarter (December, March, and June of each demonstration year).
+The state may combine the quarterly report due for the quarter ending September with the annual report in STC 62.
+The intent of these reports is to present the state's analysis and the status of the various operational areas. - 63.
 Annual Report.
-The State must submit an annual report documenting accomplishments, project status, quantitative and case study findings, interim evaluation findings, utilization data, and policy and administrative difficulties in the operation of the Demonstration.
-The State must submit this report no later than 90 days following the end of each Demonstration year.
+The state must submit an annual report documenting accomplishments, project status, quantitative and case study findings, interim evaluation findings, utilization data, and policy and administrative difficulties in the operation of the Demonstration.
+The state must submit this report no later than 90 days following the end of each Demonstration year.
+Additionally, the annual report must include: